 The concept of Homeopharma

 Homeopharma is a pharmaceutical establishment approved by the Ministry of Health that is specialised in herbal medicine, aromatherapy, renewal of traditional medicine and homeopathy.
-Located in Antananarivo, its CEO and founder Jean Claude Ratsimivony is a symbolic figure of the Big Island known for his long-standing commitment to innovation in the field of wellness and health.
+Located in Antananarivo, its founder Jean Claude Ratsimivony is a symbolic figure of the Big Island known for his long-standing commitment to innovation in the field of wellness and health.
+The new CEO since 2017, Feride Ismael, manages the organisation according to its founding principles.
 Homeopharma employs 490 workers and uses over 1,500 plants in the production of its natural products.

 Homeopharma manages the complete production process from planting to finished products.
 Over many parts of the island, Homeopharma plants, picks and harvests in total 600 hectares of forest, supervises and motivates farmers in the protection and renewal of plant resources, thus helping preserve the environment and biodiversity of Madagascar.

 In Madagascar, Homeopharma's presence include a total of 40 institutes where the final products are offered at modest prices, so as to allow all Malagasy people to benefit from the preventive and curative properties of their products.
 These institutes also offer care and free advice.
 They practise relaxing or slimming massages with essential oils, amongst them the best in the world such as ravintsara or katrafay, all resulting from aromatic plants.

 A massage of not longer than 20 minutes is the time needed for a quality essential oil to be traced back to the taste buds of the tongue when applied to the soles of the feet.
 Thanks to its extraordinary power of penetration, it quickly breaks through the skin to reach the bloodstream and with it back to the tongue, as it could reach any other organ that we would aim for, before being totally dissolved in the body.
 A true miracle!